 The fact of the matter is that Gen Zers do require a different approach when it comes to marketing strategies and principles.
 Things that were not as important to previous generations are extremely important to Gen Zers.
 Here’s three things your brand must do to appeal to Gen Z.

-The product has to be shareable.
-If no element of a product is shareable on social media, that product likely will not resonate with Gen Z. In other words, there must be something about your brand which the Zoomer believes will boost their social status if they share it on a social media platform.
+If no element of a product or brand is shareable on social media, that product likely will not resonate with Gen Z. In other words, there must be something about your brand which the Zoomer believes will boost their social status if they share it on a social media platform.

 In order for a brand to really appeal to Gen Z, it must be “Gram Worthy.”
 Which means that it’s deemed cool enough to be shared on Instagram.
 Whether it’s a funny commercial; a delicious looking meal, or a well-designed basketball shoe - it has to be something that’s perceived to be a status builder if shared on social media.

 In their book R.E.D.
 Marketing, authors and former Yum!
 Brands CEO Greg Creed and current Yum!
 Brands CMO Ken Muench stated, “In order for a social moment to win, it must give your consumers a bit of social capital, something they’d be proud to share at a party because only someone as dialed in as them would know about these things.”

-Keeping this principle top-of-mind in every marketing meeting is essential to your creative approach towards appealing to Gen Zers.
+Keeping this principle top-of-mind in every marketing meeting is essential to your creative approach towards appealing to Gen Z.

 The great thing about a great product is that it’s not for everyone.
 This really rings true when it comes to Gen Z. They’re far more likely to have an affinity for products that are geared towards their likes and interests so they can claim them as their own.

 Despite what the title to this article may seem to suggest, Gen Zers are not a monolith.
 They do not all like the same things.
 And they certainly do not have the same belief systems.

 However, as a collective, the vast majority of Zoomers do like to be part of certain groups.
 And the more exclusive that the group is—the better.